 Can You Turn Acrylic Paint Into Chalk Paint?

-When you have a small item that you want to paint, but don’t want to have the expense of buying an entire quart or gallon of paint in the color you want you can use craft paint as long as you use the Calcium Carbonate Powder recipe (CCP).
-It will not turn the paint into sludge.
-If you use Plaster of Paris or Non-Sanded Grout, when you mix paint with primers and acrylic in into these ingredients, they can harden making the paint unusable.
-Calcium Carbonate Powder will not, so use it when making chalk paint with acrylic craft paint.
+When you have a small item that you want to chalk paint, but don’t want to have the expense of buying an entire quart or gallon of chalk paint in the color you want, you can use acrylic paint from the craft store using the Calcium Carbonate Powder recipe (CCP).
+It is inexpensive powder and comes in small or large amounts.

 Calcium Carbonate is my go-to ingredient when I make chalk paint.
 I no longer use anything else, except if I am doing a table top, I may add a tablespoon of Plaster of Paris (PoP) so the finish will be very durable.